insect-morphology/Manual/Sections/Setup-Protege.md

 End: Use the first number of **your assigned ID range***

-Remember last ID between Protégé sessions: **ALWAYS CHECK THIS**
+Remember last ID between Protégé sessions: **ALWAYS CHECK THIS BOX**

-**Note:** As every ID number must be unique within the ontology, you want the ID to be remembered by Protégé to prevent conflicts with your own ID’s.
-You will avoid conflicts with changes by other editors by using **your assigned ID range**).
+***Note:** As every ID number must be unique within the ontology, you want the ID to be remembered by Protégé to prevent conflicts with your own ID’s.
+You will avoid conflicts with changes by other editors by using **your assigned ID range**.
 If you have not been assigned an ID range, please contact the appropriate ontology **manager** to set this for you.

 Next, you can either [import existing terms](https://github.com/insect-morphology/Manual/blob/main/Sections/Setup-Protege.md) from other ontologies, if needed, or you can [add new terms](https://github.com/insect-morphology/Manual/blob/main/Sections/Adding-new-terms.md) to the current ontology, making sure to include all the necessary annotations.